Palestinians see victory in Gaza truce as Israel warns Hamas - WTMJ

 The 11-day war left more than 200 dead — the vast majority Palestinians — and brought widespread devastation to the already impoverished Hamas-ruled Gaza Strip.
 But the rocket barrages that brought life to a standstill in much of Israel were seen by many Palestinians as a bold response to perceived Israeli abuses in Jerusalem, the emotional heart of the conflict.

-Israeli Prime Minister Benjamin Netanyahu on Friday warned against any further attacks, saying “if Hamas thinks we will tolerate a drizzle of rockets, it is wrong.”
-He vowed to respond with “a new level of force” against any aggression anywhere in Israel.
+Israeli Prime Minister Benjamin Netanyahu warned against further attacks, saying, “If Hamas thinks we will tolerate a drizzle of rockets, it is wrong.”
+He vowed to respond with “a new level of force” against aggression anywhere in Israel.

 The Israeli leader, who has faced criticism from his hawkish base for ending the offensive prematurely, said Israel had done “daring and new things, and this without being dragged into unnecessary adventures.”
 He added that Israeli forces had caused “maximum damage to Hamas with a minimum of casualties in Israel.”